Trying to figure out what to pack in your hospital bag for you and your baby? Here’s the list of the essentials I have packed for my 6th baby.

 My biggest thing is I’m kind of a germaphobe.
 In my mind, hospitals are crawling with germs even though they smell sanitary.
 I know what kinds of fluids are happening in my room, and I only stay for around 24 hours…You can get by without bringing extra clothes, slippers, robes, socks, pillows, etc. But that is just my opinion.
 If it makes you feel more comfortable, by all means, bring it!

 Even if you under pack, you will be given SO MUCH stuff at the hospital.
-You have about a thousand forms to fill out, and then they give you magazines on how to care for you and your baby.
-Plan accordingly knowing that you will have to carry all of that, along with your new baby out to the car and into the house when you get home.
+You have about a thousand forms to fill out, and then they give you magazines and pamphlets on how to care for you and your baby.
+Plan accordingly, knowing that you will have to carry all of that, along with your new baby out to the car and into the house when you get home.
 If you have questions about anything your hospital does or doesn’t supply, feel free to call them!

 What are your absolute MUST HAVES in your hospital bag?